Neve Ativ

+Etymology

+The name Ativ is an acronym for four fallen soldiers from the Egoz Reconnaissance Unit killed in action in the Golan: Avraham Hameiri, Tuvia Ellinger, Yair Elegarnty, and Binyamin Hadad.
+Neve means Oasis.

 History

 Israel and Syria fought major battles in the area in 1967 and 1973, and it remains a strategic military position.
 Neve Ativ was built on the land of the destroyed Syrian village of Jubata ez-Zeit.
 It was founded in 1972, when the Golan region was a part of the Israeli Military Governorate, governed by military occupation system.
-The name Ativ is an acronym for four fallen soldiers from the Egoz Reconnaissance Unit killed in action in the Golan: Avraham Hameiri, Tuvia Ellinger, Yair Elegarnty, and Binyamin Hadad.
-Neve means Oasis.

-In 1981, the area of Golan was unilaterally annexed by Israel, abolishing military occupation system and imposing Israeli civil rule on the area.
+In 1981, the area of Golan was unilaterally annexed by Israel.

 In November 1996, a dining room in the settlement was set on fire and the walls on the building had "Down With the Occupation" and "The Golan Belongs to Syria" painted on them.
 Pro-Syrian Druze were believed to be behind it.